slava15923/class-neural-network-cpp/README.md

-This is just a template for creating a layered neural network
+This is just a template for creating a layered neural network\n
 usage:
 w - weights
 ra - you can put a number there. usage example: l1.ra = 1;